AnastasiaKrbvsk/CV/cv.md

 1. **Education**:
     * BSUIR, 2 stage.
     * Rolling Scopes School
-1. **English**: For three years I went to English courses.
+1. **English**: I have been learning English at courses about three years.
 Watch films and serials on English.